wp-plugins/picasa-picture-embed/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-This is the first version, having it is definite plus
+This is the first version, having it is definite plus.

+= 1.3 =
+The plugin has been made a lot smaller and sever bugs have been fixed.